API util#

 New in PyTango 7.1.3

-Fire callback methods for all (any device) asynchronous requests (command and attributes) with already arrived replied.
-Wait and block the caller for timeout milliseconds if they are some device asynchronous requests which are not yet arrived.
-Returns immediately if there is no asynchronous request.
-If timeout is set to 0, the call waits until all the asynchronous requests sent has received a reply.
+Fire callback methods for all asynchronous requests (command and attributes) with already arrived replies.
+Wait up to timeout milliseconds if some replies haven’t arrived yet.
+If timeout=0, waits until all requests receive a reply.

 None